 - an abnormal increase in the clotting cells themselves

-When a clot forms, it can block the flow of blood through the vessel, which can lead to serious health complications.
+When a clot forms, it can block blood flow through the vessel, leading to serious health complications.

 What is Thrombosis?